Internationl Women's Day 2022

 Submissions may come in the following visual and written forms:

-Interested authors must submit 1-page proposals in English for submission electronically to the Khamasin Editors Drs.
-Maye Kassem and Nadine Sika in the department:
+Interested authors must submit one-page proposals in English for submission electronically to the Khamasin editors Heba Taha and Sophie Haspeslagh by email to firstname.lastname@example.org

-Deadline for Proposals is October, 15, 2020 at 5:00pm Cairo-time.
+The deadline for proposals is November 15, 2021, at 5:00 pm Cairo time.
 Late submissions are not accepted.

 Proposals are only considered in Microsoft Word format, along with an email including the paper’s title, the authors’ name, and a 75-word abstract of the intended article.